 17Do you offer funeral services at Dulaney Valley Memorial Gardens?

 18What is perpetual care?

 Perpetual care is paid by all property owners as part of their purchase to offset current and future upkeep of our grounds and facilities.

-19What options does Dulaney offer besides ground burial?
+19What options does Dulaney offer besides traditional ground burial?

 20What is the difference between lawn crypts and double-depth burial spaces?

 While there is not a noticeable difference, lawn crypts are generally placed in advance.
 Spaces may be converted to double depth burial, if space permits.